earthsteading/Performance-Solutions/README.md

  - shrinkage - can take place for extended periods up to six months.

 # Quality control
-All production of earthen materials and compoents must have a written plan for batching, recording and evaluating their quality and consistency, especially for ratios of earth, eater and admixtures for load-bearing walls.
+All production of earthen materials and compoents must have a written plan for batching, recording and evaluating their quality and consistency, especially for ratios of earth, clay and admixtures for load-bearing walls.

 ## Testing requirements
 The following sets of tests are referenced for earthen materials.
 Test samples should have between 3-5% moisture content and be dried/cured at temperatures below 69°C for a minimum of 30 days.
 A minimum of 7 samples should be used in testing.